darkpalacestudio/manuals/chameleon/manual/06_configuration.md

 ![](assets/JsonConfigFile.png)
 </div>
 Windows is known to not always be consistent, this including letting applications know of the ui-scaling factor it uses.
-Because of this the GUI of DarkPalace Studio plugins can often look out of proportions.
+Because of this the GUI of Darkpalace Studio plugins can often look out of proportions.
 In order to address this you will have to change a value in the json file of the theme you are using.

 The themes folder should be located in the data: